 We emphasize the power of experience and require a counseling practicum and two internships.
 The practicum sets you up to participate in a supervised clinical mental health counseling practice.
 Internships also give you supervised clinical experience, focusing on assessment and consultation.

 Upon completion of our Clinical Mental Health Counseling program, you can meet the requirements for the Licensed Professional Counselor Associate (LPCA) license from the North Carolina Board of Licensed Professional Counselors.
-Whether you choose to study in Asheville, Charlotte, Morganton or Durham you’ll have the potential to be an agent of social justice within the community—an advocate of transformation, renewal, and reconciliation as a mental health counselor.
+Whether you choose to study in Asheville, Charlotte, or Morganton you’ll have the potential to be an agent of social justice within the community—an advocate of transformation, renewal, and reconciliation as a mental health counselor.

 Master’s at Asheville